 The Grand County Public Library offers a variety of computer services to the community.
 This Computer Use Policy was developed under the direction of the Library Board of Directors in order to meet the provisions of Utah Code Section 9-7-215.
-The policy includes rules for use and is guided by the Federal Children’s Internet Protection Act and portions of the Utah Code described in UCA 9-7-213, 9-7-215, and 9-7-216 and Administrative Rule 223-2, and is reviewed at least once every three years.
-A summary of the library laws regarding internet use is provided on the opening screen of each public Internet computer session in the library.
-Specific information about the library’s various computers and user groups are listed in Attachment A.
+The policy includes rules for use and is guided by the Federal Children’s Internet Protection Act and portions of the Utah Code described in UCA 9-7-213, 9-7-215, and 9-7-216 and Administrative Code Rule R458-2, and is reviewed at least once every three years.
+A summary of the library laws regarding Internet use is provided with circulating mobile devices, on the opening screen of each public internet computer session in the library, and is included in Attachment A.

-Internet Access: The Internet, a world-wide network of computer networks, is an essential medium for obtaining and transmitting information of all types.
-Therefore, public access to the Internet is germane to the Library’s mission.
-However, the Internet is an unregulated medium, and may provide access to information that is inaccurate, illegal, or that some may find offensive or disturbing.
-To initiate a session using the Internet, all users must agree to the library’s use policy, which appears on the browser’s opening screen.
-The Library prohibits illegal activity on Internet computers and takes no responsibility for content of materials viewed on the Internet.
+Internet Access: The internet is an essential medium for obtaining and transmitting information of all types.
+Therefore, public access to the internet is germane to the Library’s mission.
+However, the internet is an unregulated medium, and may provide access to information that is inaccurate, illegal, or that some may find offensive or disturbing.
+To initiate a session using the internet, all users must agree to the library’s use policy, which appears on the browser’s opening screen.
+The Library prohibits illegal activity on internet computers and takes no responsibility for content of materials viewed on the internet.
 Briefly, illegal activity under Utah law includes gambling, fraud, and viewing materials legally defined as child pornography, obscenity, and materials harmful to minors.
-For the complete text of the Utah code that pertains to Internet use in the Library, please ask the library staff or find it on the world wide web: (Utah Code Annotated 9-7-213, 9-7-215, 9-7-216 and Rule 223.2).
+For the complete text of the Utah code that pertains to internet use in the Library, please ask the library staff or find it online: (Utah Code Annotated 9-7-213, 9-7-215, 9-7-216 and Rule R458-2).
 U.S. copyright law (Title 17, U.S.Code) prohibits the unauthorized reproduction or distribution of copyrighted materials, except as permitted by the principles of fair use.
-Users may not copy or distribute electronic materials (including electronic mail, text, images, programs, music files or data) without the explicit permission of the copyright holder.
+Users may not copy or distribute electronic materials (including electronic mail, text, images, programs, music files, or data) without the explicit permission of the copyright holder.
 All responsibility for any consequences of copyright infringement lies with the user; the Grand County Public Library expressly disclaims any liability or responsibility resulting from such violations.